6i-software/vba-monologger/src/getting-started/usages/channel.md

 ---
 description: Understand how to use channels in VBA Monologger to effectively categorize and manage log messages.
-Learn how to set log channels in built-in and custom loggers for better log organization and analysis.
 ---

 ## What is a channel?